FAQ / Ring Heights (frequently asked questions)

 1. Non Extended vs Extended Front Mounts : The extended mounts, with very few exceptions, allow the user to bring the front mount closer to the rear mount.
 This is useful if your rifle has a long action and a scope with a shorter main tube

-3. Yes rings and bases come in complete sets of two, unless it is a one-piece base...
-You can buy a single ring or single base if needed, just contact me.
+3. Yes rings and bases come in a complete set of two, unless it is a one-piece base...

 4. Who pays for shipping if the scope mounts are too low (or too high) for your satisfaction?
 Answer: The customer does.
 Unless the error is on our part and we shipped you low mounts when you ordered medium mounts. etc.